RatedRAkash/Ledger_Application/README.md

 # Ledger Application
 The solution is aimed to store all products' details kept in the inventory and also do certain opeartions like (adding new product, buying, selling, profit counting etc).
 I used java HashMap to solve the problem and store data.
-MVC design pattern comprises of Model, View and Controller class.
-The model class represents the object and also handles certain operations regarding the properties of the class.
-The view class is tasked to represent the content of the data.
-Finally, being a bridge between model and view, controller class handles data flow and updates view while data changes.

 This Application can be thought of more like a MVC(Model, View, Controller) pattern.
-Here the "Product.java" contains all the abstract information of a particular product.
+Here the "Product.java" contains all the abstract information of a particular Product.
 "MyShop.java" contains all the logic of how to delete, sell, buy a product from a shop and in "Ledger_Application.java" user interacts with the UI to give command.

 1. Add a product